jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 1.1 Processor

 The AmigaPCI is based on the Motorola MC68040 processor (MC68040 herein).
 The MC68040 has many advantages over previous generation Motorola processors.
-It includes an integrated floating point unit (FPU) as well as more efficient instruction execution, making it several time faster than the MC68030 processor at similar clock speeds.
+It includes an integrated floating point unit (FPU) as well as more efficient instruction execution, making it several times faster than the Motorola MC68030 processor at similar clock speeds.
 The MC68040 can be obtained for about the same price as the MC68030 + FPU.

 ### 1.2 Expansion Busses